Dear Dancer,

 It is my pleasure to welcome you to

-BellyDanceCostumes.com -- the internet's
+Lila's BellyDanceCostumes.com -- the internet's first, oldest, and most

 Eastern costumes to the dancers of the world!
 I am

-proud to have been the very first website to introduce the world to the sacred consciousness of Belly
+proud to have been the first website to introduce the world to the

-begins in the 1980's when, as a
+The story of BellyDanceCostumes.com begins in the 1980's when, as

-student of cultural anthropology, I traveled extensively throughout the Middle
+I traveled throughout the Middle

-East and experienced the 'magic' of authentic belly dancing!
+East and experienced the "magic" of authentic belly dancing!
 I was

 studying the role of gender in Middle Eastern culture and was perplexed by